Hocking County Community Fund

 Helpful Links and Documents:

-- Easterseals Central and Southeast Ohio to help enroll additional Hocking County children in Dolly Parton’s Imagination Library of Ohio.
+• Easterseals Central and Southeast Ohio to enroll an additional 105 Hocking County children in Dolly Parton’s Imagination Library of Ohio

 Recent Projects